Houston MRI Screening Study

 Such cases of sudden cardiac death are tied to heart conditions which certain children are born with and which are difficult to detect.

-This prevention-oriented research is aimed at finding the optimal means to identify children who may have them.
+This prevention-oriented research is aimed at finding the optimal means to identify children who may have these heart conditions.
 This novel study will use a questionnaire, an electrocardiogram, and simplified cardiac magnetic resonance imaging (MRI).

 The study will be done following structured programs and protocols in collaboration with public and private schools in the Houston area using a mobile MRI unit that will visit school campuses.